abekerman-dev/restonode-challenge-frontend/README.md

 ### Code

-This frontned is just an Angular application generated with Angular CLI 7.0.4, hence we only had to follow Angular's unique way to building a frontend.
+This frontend is just an Angular application generated with Angular CLI 7.0.4, hence I only had to follow Angular's unique way to building a frontend.

-The API consists of create and list components for the following models: restaurant, meal and order, along with services to retrieve and push data for those.
+The API consists of *create* and *list* components for the following models: restaurant, meal and order, along with services to get and post data for those.

 ## Wishlist, a.k.a what's been left outside and I wish could sometime get in there (lack of time is to blame!)